Guidelines for Original Research (Quantitative Study)

 Sample/Participants

-• Identify the sampling strategy/strategies used: random; stratified; convenience; purposive (state what purpose).
+• Identify the sampling strategy/strategies used: random, stratified; convenience; purposive (state what purpose).

 • Identify the inclusion and exclusion criteria.
 For example, ‘The inclusion criteria were…’, ‘The exclusion criteria were…’ Explain how participants were recruited.